-Paul has been with Wat Opot since 2009 and is responsible for the nightly upkeep of the boys and their dorm.
-He also makes sure the younger boys are dressed and ready for school each morning.
+Paul has been with Wat Opot since 2009 and is responsible for the nightly upkeep of the young boys and their dorm.
+He also makes sure they do their homework and gets them ready for school in the morning.

 Sina grew up at Wat Opot and has a degree in law and is well versed in the Ministry of Social Services requirements for residential care of children.
 Sina is based in Phnom Penh and has run our Youth in Transition program since Jan 2016.
-He manages many aspects of the Phnom Penh students’ lives such as checking their school attendance, grades, housing, and finances.
+As of 2020, he is doing this for us Pro bono.

 Then has been with Wat Opot since 2016.
 He works to keep our property secure in the evenings and assists if any property issues arise, such as a power or water outage.